Where did we come from?

 In 1993, Greenwich Council needed to find a new way to run its leisure centres because of public spending cuts and together, we came up with a new model.
 The first of its kind in UK leisure.
 GLL was born.

 Seven centres were transferred to us, and success quickly followed.
 We created jobs and added new services to existing leisure centres.
-Since then, we’ve built lots of new facilities in the UK and our membership has gone from about 7,000 to nearly 450,000 with tens of millions of visitors every year.
+Since then, we’ve built lots of new facilities in the UK and our membership has gone from about 7,000 to more than 850,000 with 54 million visitors a year.

 In 1996, we began expanding outside Greenwich and now run all kinds of community services and spaces across the UK - from Belfast to Bromley, Carlisle to Cardiff.

 What do we do?

 We exist to make community services and spaces better for everyone.
-That means providing access to quality community leisure and fitness facilities - and more - at a price everyone can afford.
-We already manage over 115 facilities, and we’re adding more all the time.
+That means providing affordable access to quality community leisure and fitness facilities.
+We manage more than 270 public sport and leisure centres, 113 libraries in partnership with 50 local councils, public agencies and sporting organisations.

 Where are we heading?

 GLL is now over 25 years old; and we’re as excited about the future today, as we were back in 1993.
 Our 5 Year Corporate Plan focuses on future-proofing our business, giving us the strongest and most sustainable prospects in uncertain economic times.
 We’re focussing more on customer service and getting this right.